k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 To publish change events externally via this interface, Fabric provides a full CDC solution that notifies external systems about Fabric data changes occurring to LUIs, enabling 3rd party systems to subscribe to a Kafka topic and get a stream of MicroDB changes.

 #### 3.2.4 Manual / Scripted Input
-External data can also be injected into theFabricDB via [standard commands](/articles/02_fabric_architecture/04_fabric_commands.md) available from the Fabric Console application.
+External data can also be injected into the FabricDB via [standard commands](/articles/02_fabric_architecture/04_fabric_commands.md) that are available in the Fabric Console application.

 ### 3.3 Fabric ETL Layer